mingqiwangcn/webnlg_dataset/README.md

 Each folder contains *the same data* in two formats: `xml` and `json`.

-1. `release_v2.1` (16,095 data inputs and 42,880 data-text pairs)
+1. `release_v2.1` (16,095 data inputs and 42,873 data-text pairs)

 	It is the latest release.

 	It has the same data as release_v2.
 5,604 texts were cleaned: misspellings were corrected and missing verbalisations were added to some texts.
-More in this [README](./release_v2.1/README.md)
+More in this [README](./release_v2.1/README.md).

-1. `release_v2`
+1. `release_v2` (16,095 data inputs and 42,892 data-text pairs)

 	It includes release_v1 and test data (seen categories) from the WebNLG challenge.